Internet searches

 1. Based on what you know of your topic or area of interest so far, choose 5 or 6 key words that represent it.

-2. Go to your search engine (e.g., Google Scholar) and type in those key words.
+2. Go to your search engine (e.g., Google Scholar or Core) and type in those key words.
 Hit return.
-It will give a list of article titles.
+It will give a list of article titles, but you need to filter them so that you are left with only relevant and helpful papers.

 4. Click on the articles that you like best.